 Beth Fortson is an archivist in the Still Picture Branch.

-Richard Green is an Archivist with the Still Pictures Unit.
+Richard Green is an archivist with the Still Pictures Unit.
 He began working at NARA in 2011 while completing an undergraduate degree in History and Psychology from the University of Maryland.
-Since then, Richard has enrolled in the University of Maryland’s History and Library Science (HiLS) graduate program to pursue his MLS and MA in History.
-When Richard is not writing blogs or studying, he is probably watching the Ravens, Orioles, or Terps.
+Richard later enrolled in the University of Maryland’s History and Library Science (HiLS) graduate program to earn his MLS and MA in History.
+When Richard is not writing blogs, he is probably watching the Ravens, Orioles, or Terps.

 Heidi Holmstrom works in the Motion Picture Preservation Lab, which is responsible for performing conservation and preservation work on motion picture records held across the National Archives.
 Heidi completed her archival education at Western Washington University, earning a Master’s in History with a certificate in Archives and Records Management.
 She came to NARA in 2009.
 In her free time, Heidi is working on organizing and preserving her grandfather’s home movie collection.

 James Konicek worked in the Motion Picture Research Room for 11 years, although he began his career at the National Archives in textual research in 1989.
 He has also worked as a freelance researcher.
 After a stint in the Special Access and FOIA Branch, Jim returned to the motion picture research room as an archives specialist.

 Kelsey Noel is a processing archivist in the Still Picture Branch.
 She began working at NARA in 2014, and cannot imagine ever working anywhere else.
 She has a BA in Historic Preservation and Museum Studies from the University of Mary Washington and an MSLIS, concentration in Cultural Heritage Information Management, from the Catholic University of America.
 When not blogging or processing, Kelsey can be found traveling and exploring (primarily in pursuit of new and delicious foods) with her husband.